 - Vacuoles, Peroxisomes, Lysosomes, and Pinocytotic vesicles: Appreciate the similarities in the structure of these organelles and the differences in their function.
 Where applicable understand their functional relationship to the Golgi Apparatus.
 Appreciate the role of these structures in the storage and transport of materials within the cell and across the cell membrane.

 - Other organelles: For the remaining organelles, have a general understanding of their structure and function.
 For most of these, we spend a good deal of time with them in future units.

-Homework, Due 31 October.
+Homework U03-4, Due 6 November.
 Write a brief paragraph addressing the following questions and email your work to me using your Fontbonne Academy account.

 - A number of textbooks have used the analogy of a factory to describe the functions and relationships among the cellular organelles you just studied with various cell structures playing roles similar to those that occur in the manufacture of complex products such as automobiles or buildings.
 Using the organelles listed above from nucleus to pinocytotic vesicles, describe their functions and their relationships to one another using this "factory" analogy.

 - Using information from your readings describe two different situations where a medical condition is a consequence of the disruption of the normal functions of a cell organelle.

 Lesson Five: Basic elements of the cytoskeleton.
 Module 16, pages 79-83